 Diagnostic and Support Services

-The Children's Center for Cancer and Blood Diseases is supported by a range of hospital diagnostic and support services.
+The Cancer and Blood Disease Institute is supported by a range of hospital diagnostic and support services.

 The Division of Dentistry and Orthodontics is aligned with the acclaimed USC School of Dentistry to provide routine and specialized dental and orthodontic care to 3,500 children and adolescents each year, including those with medically complicating conditions such as cancer and hemophilia.
 Many of our patients are unable to see a general pediatric dentist in the community.
 The Division’s expert staff rounds out our program of care.